 Here’s how provinces are trying to remove Canada’s internal trade barriers

-- On June 26, 2025, Bill C-5 was enacted in Canada to ease government limits on trade between provinces and to accelerate the approval process for major infrastructure projects.
+- Bill C-5, which became law on June 26, 2025, eases national limitations on trade between provinces and accelerates the approval process for major infrastructure developments in Canada.

 CFIB Says Internal Trade Barriers Coming Down, but Patchwork Could Create Challenges